Close

 2020 was a turning point for many organizations.
 The murder of George Floyd and the civil unrest that followed caused leaders everywhere to think about their role in ongoing inequality.

-Microsoft took a bold step forward by committing to their Black employees and working on increasing Black representation within the company.
+Microsoft took a bold step forward by committing to its Black employees and working on increasing Black representation within the company.
 In July 2020, Microsoft CEO Satya Nadella announced that the company would:

-- Use analytics to help improve their internal approach to DE&I
+• Use analytics to help improve their internal approach to DEI initiatives

 The company also launched its own Amplifying Black Voices program, a multimedia series that highlights some of the Black leaders, thinkers and innovators that are changing the world.